Stomach Cancer: Overview

 When should I call my healthcare provider?

-Your healthcare provider will talk with you about when to call.
+Your healthcare provider will talk with you about when to call with any concerns.
 You may be told to call if you have any of the below:

 - New symptoms or symptoms that get worse